 Asian American and Pacific Islander Heritage Month (AAPI Heritage Month) is an annual celebration that recognizes the historical and cultural contributions of individuals and groups of Asian and Pacific Islander descent to the United States.
 The AAPI umbrella term includes cultures from the entire Asian continent—including East, Southeast and South Asia—and the Pacific Islands of Melanesia, Micronesia and Polynesia.
-As of 2019, there were about 22.9 million people of Asian or Pacific Islander descent in the United States.
+As of the 2020 U.S. Census, there were about 20.6 million people of Asian or Pacific Islander descent in the United States.
 According to the Pew Research Center, AAPI people are a diverse and growing population that make up about 7 percent of the total U.S. population.
-AAPI Heritage Month 2022 will take place from Sunday, May 1 to Tuesday, May 31.
+AAPI Heritage Month 2023 will take place from Monday, May 1 to Wednesday, May 31.

 Origins of AAPI Heritage Month